ccallawa/alyvix_doc/test_case_building/designer_options.rst

 .. todo::

    * Does it make sense to have a string argument if the mouse action wasn't **Click**?
-   * Can these be chained together to make combined actions?
+   * Can these be chained together within a single test case to make combined actions?
 I.e., if one region is detected it will hold, if another is detected it will release.
 If so, does the order of the components imply the order of the events?
 Is there a way to do combinations of events/strings if only one component is detected?
    * How does the **Scroll** event work with **units**?
 Is it the natural distance the scroll would work if a mouse wheel turned one "click"?
 If so, why a delay between them?
    * Can you do a release with both "Set Point" and a direction, or does "Set Point" only work